 The beauty of antipasto is that it’s actually rather flexible in how you make it.
 There is no set recipe, no one way of creating this beautiful masterpiece.

-The two trays I prepared would serve about 16 people depending on how much other food there may be around.
+The two anitpasto trays I prepared will serve about 16 people depending on how much other food there may be around.
 I give details in this post.

-When I sat down to document how I made the platters shown in these images, I really wanted to make sure I shared with you not just a recipe to go by, but different considerations to keep in mind as you start thinking about all your various options.
+When I sat down to document how I made these Italian antipasto platters shown in these images, I really wanted to make sure I shared with you not just a recipe to go by, but different considerations to keep in mind as you start thinking about all your various options.

 Like many Italian recipes, you use what you can and modify to suit your tastes, without losing the simplicity of Italian culture and their love of food.
 Let me make it clear, you certainly don’t have to be Italian to make an out-of-this-world Italian platter!

 Is it easy?

 Yes, it’s easy and simple, but antipasto platters are not single item trays, meaning it’s a collection of various food items you serve prior to the main meal.

 So it will take some prep and planning.
 But don’t fear, because I’ve simplified it out and am giving you all the info I know so you too can make the perfect Italian platter!